wso2/docs-mi/en/docs/reference/mediators/about-mediators.md

 ## List of mediators

 WSO2 Micro Integrator includes a comprehensive library of mediators that provide functionality for implementing widely used [Enterprise Integration Patterns (EIPs)]({{base_path}}/learn/enterprise-integration-patterns/eip-overview/).
-You can also easily write a custom mediator to provide additional functionality using various technologies such as Java, scripting, and Spring.
+You can also easily write a custom mediator to provide additional functionality using various technologies such as Java and scripting.

 ### Generic mediators